yadt/yadtshell/man-yadtshell.md

 Locks the host(s), ensuring that only you can perform operations on it.
 Requires a message option.

+* unlock *HOSTS* :
+Releases the host(s) from your lock.
+This command assumes you own the lock and will fail if you do not.
+If you do not own the lock on the hosts, use *lock --force* on it first.

 # OPTIONS
 * --reboot :
 Reboots machines during an update, either if a pending artefact is configured to